TaylanUB/scheme-srfis/README.md

   group stack should intuitively always have the current name as the topmost value.

+- The `test-apply` of the reference implementation doesn't always call the on-final handler of the test runner it's given.
+It's unclear whether this is intended, but seems arbitrary and likely a bug.
+Our implementation always calls the on-final handler.

 - `test-read-eval-string`: This now takes an optional `env` argument to specify in what environment to evaluate.
 Passing `#f` will explicitly attempt to call `eval` with a single argument, which is